tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 Diffie-Hellman (ECDH); which is almost always used in the ephemeral mode referred to as Elliptic Curve Diffie-Hellman Ephemeral (ECDHE).

 "Post-Quantum Algorithm": An asymmetric cryptographic algorithm that is believed to be secure against attacks using quantum computers as well as classical computers.
-Examples of PQC key exchange algorithms include the Module-Lattice Key Encapsulation Mecahanism (ML-KEM), also called Kyber.
+Examples of PQC key exchange algorithms include the Module-Lattice Key Encapsulation Mechanism (ML-KEM), also called Kyber.

-"Hybrid" key exchange, in this context, means the use of two component key exchange algorithms -- one one traditional algorithm and one Post-Quantum algorithm.
+"Hybrid" key exchange, in this context, means the use of two component key exchange algorithms -- one traditional algorithm and one Post-Quantum algorithm.
 The final shared secret key is secure when at least one of the component key exchange algorithms remains unbroken.
 It is referred to as PQ/T Hybrid Scheme in